ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 [![](./media/image1.png)](https://www.oracle.com/code-one/)

 # Gigi's Discount Campaigns - Serverless HOL
-This HOL is based in a Demo developed by WeDo Team as part of an innovation initiative to approach Oracle Cloud Solutions by providing practical examples that could be “touched” and easily understood.
+This HOL is based in a Demo developed by Spain Presales Tech Team as part of an innovation initiative to approach Oracle Cloud Solutions by providing practical examples that could be “touched” and easily understood.

 Demo is known as Gigi’s Pizza.
 This Use Case is focused in serverless (fn) and Autonomous DataBase.
 In Gigi's Pizza demo we have three microservices coded in different languages like nodejs and of course Java (Helidon framework).
 This three microservices are part of a delivery pizza app, one microservice controls the orders, other one controls the pizza delivery and the last one controls the accounting.